panrg/questions/draft-irtf-panrg-questions.md

 will need to support incremental development and deployment of applications, and provide sensible defaults, to avoid hindering their adoption.

-The fourth question: how can interfaces among the network, transport, and application layers support the use of path awareness?

 ## Implications of Path Awareness for the Transport and Application Layers

+The fifth question: how should transport-layer and higher layer protocols be redesigned to work most effectively over a path-aware networking layer?

 In the current Internet, the basic assumption that at a given time all traffic for a given flow will receive the same network treatment and traverse